tock/tock/doc/reference/trd-hil-design.md

 returns this error to the client immediately and marks itself idle again.

-If the underlying resource is busy, then the virtalizer returns an `Ok` to the caller and queues the request.
+If the underlying resource is busy, then the virtualizer returns an `Ok` to the caller and queues the request.
 Later, when the request is dequeued, the virtualizer invokes the underlying resource.
 If this operation returns an error, then the virtualizer issues a callback to the client, passing the error.
-Because vitualizers queue and delay operations, they also delay errors.
+Because virtualizers queue and delay operations, they also delay errors.
 If a HIL does not pass a `Result` in its callback, then there is no way for the virtualizer inform the client that the operation failed.